jphmrst/PLC/README.md

     cd agda
     git checkout v2.6.0.1
     ```

+    The last step may give you notices about being in "'detached HEAD'
+    state" --- it's fine.
+The success message you hope to see is
+    `Note: switching to 'v2.6.0.1'`.

     Alternatively, you can download a ZIP archive of that version from
     [the GitHub site][agda].